Tanzgarnele/discord-bot-geizhals/README.md

 - `/pricealarm`: Show current alarms and allow the user to add or delete alarms
 - Add Alarm: Add a new alarm with a product URL, alias, and price threshold
 - Delete Alarm: Delete an existing alarm by its alias

+## License

+This project is licensed under the terms of the MIT license.
+See the LICENSE.md file for details.